 In the years since the interstate era began, the proportion of freight going over the road has steadily increased.
 After the Motor Carrier Act of 1980 deregulated trucking, the number of trucks on the road shot up even more.
 In the last 20 years alone, there has been an increase of 44 percent in registered large trucks and a leap of 86 percent in how many miles those trucks travel.
 Today, roughly 70 percent of all domestic freight goes over the road.
 To survive cutthroat competition, trucking has become leaner and more efficient.
 Unionized trucking companies have dwindled while smaller, low-wage ones have multiplied.
 Trucks have become “sweatshops on wheels,” with truckers driving harder, longer, and faster, for lower relative pay.
 Like pieceworkers, most are paid by the mile—on average around 39 cents.

 As the need for drivers has expanded, the bar to entry has been lowered.
-Today, neither a high school diploma nor a clean criminal record is required to drive a truck.
+Today, you don’t need a high school diploma or to go through any criminal record check service to drive a truck.
 In fact, beginning with welfare reform in 1996, employers could get a federal Work Opportunity Tax Credit for hiring convicted felons, and many in the trucking industry did.
 Most trucking companies don’t care if drivers have a permanent address.
 It’s possible to drive a truck with drunk driving convictions on your regular license.
 Annual employee turnover at trucking companies is around 100 percent.

 As trucking has changed, it has attracted a new demographic: less educated, less stable, less tied to unions, less rooted in family life.
 Has it also begun attracting a criminal element?